 Vegan wines and beers are so much more available these days and are off quality too.
 We do not think couples will be disappointed as to what they can get.

-Of course, if you wish for a fully vegan and ethical wedding, there are a lot of other aspects you’ll want to consider as well, from cruelty free wedding dresses that avoid the use of silk to finding a make-up artist who is able to use vegan makeup, minimising the use of paper (you might want to consider e-invitations) and potentially using living plans as décor to reduce the carbon footprint of the industry behind importing cut flowers.
-Also, some guests may struggle to buy you gifts that fit with your ethics, therefore it may be best to either set up a gift list, ask for money (maybe towards your honeymoon or a special investment you’d like to make) or you could even ask for donations towards a charity that is special to you both.
+Of course, if you wish for a fully vegan and ethical wedding, there’s lots of other aspects you’ll want to consider as well.
+From wedding dresses that avoid the use of silk to make-up artists who are able to use vegan makeup, minimising the use of paper and potentially using living plans as décor to reduce the carbon footprint of importing cut flowers.
+Some guests may struggle to buy you gifts that fit with your ethics, therefore it may be best to either set up a gift list, ask for money (maybe towards your honeymoon or a special investment you’d like to make) or ask for donations towards a charity that is special to you both.
 And remember, just because something is a tradition, it doesn’t mean you have to do it!
-After all, it’s important that your wedding really reflects you as a couple, so why not use the occasion as the perfect opportunity to show your friends and family the joys of a vegan lifestyle.
+After all, it’s important that your wedding reflects you as a couple, so why not use the occasion as the perfect opportunity to show your friends and family the joys of a vegan lifestyle.

-Having a vegan wedding doesn’t need to be any more complicated, but if you’d like a wedding planner to help you with yours, please complete my contact form and we can arrange a consultation to discuss your plans.
+Having a wedding with vegan wedding catering doesn’t need to be any more complicated, but if you’d like a wedding planner to help you with yours, please complete my contact form and we can arrange a consultation to discuss your plans.